Fuck the Facts: Disgorge Mexico (2007–2009)

-Unnamed EP and Die Miserable (2010–present)
+Unnamed EP and Die Miserable (2010–2013)

 In late 2009, the band announced that the following year would see the release of a new EP, their first video release, and a new full-length album.
 In late February 2010, they released Unnamed EP having been recorded by the band and featuring artwork created and printed by the band—reviewers have lauded the band for their DIY ethic.
 In early March, the band left for Europe on a month-long Unnamed European Tour 2010 and later published video of it.

 Upon returning to North America, the band completed work on their first video release, Disgorge Mexico: The DVD.
 The DVD combined a live performance of their 2008 album Disgorge Mexico with a short art film made by Canadian filmmaker David Hall that used the album as its soundtrack.
 A bonus DVD featuring a plethora of other videos was also included in limited numbers.

 Fuck the Facts released Die Miserable on October 11, 2011, on Relapse Records.
 The band begun recording the album in January 2010, but put it on hold to tour and release their EP and DVD.
 The album was nominated for a Juno Award for Metal/Hard Music Album of the Year for 2012, but lost to KEN Mode's Venerable.
 A companion EP, Misery, was released the same day by the band.
 Fuck the Facts released the EP Amer on June 18, 2013.

+Abandoned, Desire Will Rot, and Pleine Noirceur (Full Darkness) (2014-present)

 On October 1, 2014, with the Relapse Records deal at an end, the band independently released a new EP, Abandoned.
-Two other studio albums followed–Desire Will Rot in 2015, and Pleine Noirceur (Full Darkness) in 2020.
+Two other studio albums followed–Desire Will Rot in 2015 and Pleine Noirceur (Full Darkness) in 2020.
 Desire Will Rot was nominated as Heavy Metal Album of the Year at the Juno Awards of 2016.